Sunday 19th July –

 SRI LANKA WILDLIFE PHOTOGRAPHY TOUR: DETAILED ITINERARY

-Sri Lanka: Day 1 The tour will begin this morning with a departure at 0830 from the Airport Garden Hotel in Negombo near Colombo Airport.
+Sri Lanka Wildlife Photography Tour: Day 1 The tour will begin this morning with a departure at 0830 from the Airport Garden Hotel in Negombo near Colombo Airport.

 (It will also be possible to pick up anyone opting to arrive at Colombo Airport on a night flight arriving in the early hours today.
 This is not something we would recommend, given we think getting some rest before the tour starts is a good strategy, but we do understand that some of our guests have limited time available and may wish to do this.
 The pick up at the airport will be at 0845.)

-Afterwards, we will commence the three and a half-hours transfer to Habarana for a three nights stay.
+Today we will transfer to Habarana for a three nights stay.

 En route, we will stop at Dambulla for lunch and for a visit to the Dambulla Cave Temples, where we will be able to see the famous rock paintings and rock temples.
 The temples are comprised of five caves, which have been converted into shrine rooms.
 Within these rooms, a collection of over 100 statues of Buddha is housed, surrounded by ornately decorated walls.
 This spectacular site is worth visiting not just for its historical significance, but also for the beautiful views of the surrounding countryside.